crflynn/stochastic/README.md

 # 2DKS
 ## 2 Dimensional Kolmogorov-Smirnov test for goodness-of-fit.

-A KS test is a non parametric method from hypothesis testing.
-It checks wether data fits with a certain probability distribution, or if two datasets were created with the same underlying probability distribution.
+KS tests are non-parametric methods made to test the hypothesis that data fits a certain probability distribution, or to see if the distribution function of two datasets differs.
 *Note*: the test only rejects the hypothesis that the data fits with the probability distribution, or does not reject it for a certain significance level.
 It cannot confirm, only 'not-reject'.

+In this case, we check if two-dimensional data fits a particular distribution.
+The extension to higher dimensions is non-trivial and requires the order of N2 operations i.e. slow for large datasets.

-Mainly intened to be interacted with using functions `ks2d1s` and `ks2d2s`, which take as inputs one 2 column matrix and one 2D function or two two column matrices respectively.
+Mainly intended to be interacted with using functions `ks2d1s` and `ks2d2s`, which take as inputs one 2 column matrix and one 2D function or two two column matrices respectively.
 These algorithms compute the relative probabilities of finding data in orthonormal quadrants that surround each point in the data set, then uses those to compute the K-S statistic with its distribution function (`Qks`).
 Look around 14.3.7 and 14.7.1 in [3] for detailed arcane mathemagic explanations.
+For

 ## Issues
 Float number representation and rounding.
 There are still issues around this that arise: probabiliies expected to sum to 1.0 return 0.99999999 instead, etc...
 No plans to implement any kind of solution to this: it sounds much more trouble than it is worth.
 This test is theoretically just an approximation, rounding to a couple digits seem reasonable to me.

+The computed KS statistic remains untested.

+ks2d1s: only inputs functions, only numerical integration method.

+`ks2d1s` not yet  fully implemented.

+## MISC

 Prerequisites: *scipy*, *numpy*.